Stop Sign

 Consider the fact that you may need to get out of your comfort zone and do some charades.
 Many European cultures actually speak with their hands anyway, so they’ll appreciate your actions!
 In addition it’s always good to carry a pen and a little notebook.
 If all else fails – play Pictionary.
 I’ve been able to communicate by simply drawing pictures.
 I’m no artist, but stick figures are just fine!

 I’m not advocating that you shouldn’t learn important words in the local language such as “Hello”, “Thank you”, “Where is”, “Turn right/left”, “straight ahead”; these are all important to getting around and getting some respect.
-However I’m simply saying, don’t let language limit your itinerary.
-Part of the adventure is learning how to communicate with other cultures and at the end you will probably you will feel like you’ve accomplished something and gained some friends!
+However, I’m simply saying that you shouldn’t let language limit your itinerary.
+Part of the adventure is learning how to communicate with other cultures, and at the end, you will probably you will feel like you’ve accomplished something and gained some friends!

-What tips do you have to share for speaking English in foreign countries?
+What tips do you have to share when speaking English in foreign countries?

 Also, a suggestion for communicating in English in Chinese and Japanese cultures – drop the articles from your sentences.
 They don’t have them and they cause confusion.
 It might sound to you like you are talking baby-talk to the person but they appreciate it!